École et Collège Saint-Mauront: Demographics

-As of 2011 he majority of the students were Muslim.
-Circa 2008 Muslims made up about 80% of the students.
+As of 2011, the majority of the students were Muslim.

 In 2011 the school had 17 teachers.

 Curriculum

-In order to discourage students from going to Quranic classes held in mosques, the school offers its own optional Arabic courses; it has done so since circa 2006.
-The school does this to prevent Islamic extremism.
+In order to discourage students from going to Quranic classes held in mosques, the school offers optional Arabic courses; it has done so since circa 2006.

 The school teaches evolution; in 2008 headmaster Jean Chamoux stated that some Muslim students try to refute the teaching of evolution.